simonhowlett/app-engine-ci/README.md

 In the end this should be an example shell of.

 - gCloud app, python, flask, storage etc
-- CI/CD integration/reporting/unit tests etc
+- CI/CD integration/reporting/unit tests etc (no real reason to build on both travis and circle, more than seeing the differences).
 - simple test automation
 - Jira integration (done)
 - GA Tracking (done)